 If you want to increase your chances of earning a snippet spot, you should include attention-grabbing images with your content.
 Google will select an image at random, so just make sure your images are not only appealing but are also branded and annotated as well.

 Remember, Google loves structure and organization; therefore, it’s best if you write your content in a way that makes it easier for them to feature it.
 Try to keep each section of content no shorter than 40 words and no longer than 50 words which is the most common format of a featured snippet.

 In addition, you should keep your content well organized by using headers to break up your content into sections.
 You should also organize your lists, steps, and paragraphs using headers as well.
 And always present your content in chronological order when applicable.
-Additionally, if you have numbered steps, include those in your subheads.
+Additionally, if you have numbered steps, including those in your subheads.
 For example, Step 1, Step 2, Step 3, etc.

 9. Add a “How-To” Page To Your Website

 As mentioned above, Google loves how-to questions, so by adding a how-to page or section and/or a buying guide to your website is a great way to optimize it and give you a greater chance of landing a featured snippet spot because this is the type of content Google prefers.

 10. Add an FAQ’s Page to Your Website